Colin Seymour is a Systems Engineer at Github working from the UK.

-Prior to working for GitHub, I was a Principal Support Engineer in the Solaris and Network Domain (SaND) of Sun Microsystems and then Oracle Corporation following the acquisition and had been working for Sun/Oracle in a support role since January 2001.
+Prior to becoming a full time developer and systems engineer, I was a principal Enterprise Support Engineer and prior to joining GitHub, I was a Principal Support Engineer in the Solaris and Network Domain (SaND) of Sun Microsystems and then Oracle Corporation following the acquisition and had been working for Sun/Oracle in a support role since January 2001.

 My primary fields of "expertise" at Sun/Oracle were in Solaris (all versions from 2.6 to 11), OpenSolaris, Linux, networking, Sendmail, ZFS, zones, security, jumpstart, shell scripting, logical domains and pretty much anything that is considered part of the operating system.

 I am a certified Sun Certified System Administrator/Oracle Certified Professional in Solaris 8 and Solaris 10 and also have an ITIL Foundation Certificate in IT Service Management and am a member of BCS, The Chartered Institute for IT

 I have extensive knowledge in other fields that are not part of my day-to-day job including, but not limited to, storage software products supplied by Sun (e.g. NBU, VxFS, VxVM, EBS, SDS), Sun storage hardware products from prior to the StorageTek acquisition (e.g. SE3xx0, SE69xx, A5xx0, T3 etc), other operating systems (Redhat/Suse/Ubuntu/Oracle Linux, Windows XP & 7, Apple OS X) and various other products - listing them all could take some time.

 I also contribute to the OpenStreetMap project where I can.

 More personal information about me and my other general random ramblings can be found on my personal site at http://colinseymour.co.uk